-He also cited some procedural and staff changes.
+He also cited a number of procedural changes.
 Beginning immediately, the Commission will move from biweekly meetings to monthly meetings.
-Monthly meetings are "more of the norm" with other federal agencies, Kelliher said.
+Monthly meetings are “more of the norm” with other federal agencies, Kelliher said.

 He noted that FERC typically issues 1,500 orders a year, with about one-third issued notationally.
 With the move to a monthly meeting, the number of notational orders will rise, he said.